dimichgh/hystrix-dashboard/README.md

 The stream can be served by /hystrix.stream if this module is used within the same runtime where service metrics is produced.

-The hystrix stream will listen to process events with the configured topic (by default it will use 'hystrix:metrics'.)
+The hystrix stream will listen to process events published under a configureable topic (by default it will use 'hystrix:metrics'.)

 Here's an example how you can link dashboard to the real metrics for services based on [hystrixjs](https://www.npmjs.com/package/hystrixjs) module provided that both components are part of the same runtime: